PROFIT: Projection-based Test in Longitudinal Functional Data: Proof of Theorem

-In steps (S1)-(S3), we will establish the connection between $pLRT_{N,k}$ and $\widehat{pLRT}_{N,k}$ using relation between $\widehat{\bY}_{k}$ and $\widehat{\bW}_{k}$ as in equation (\ref{eq: w_what_rel}).
-We will use the uniform convergence of the eigen functions in (S4) along with repeated application of the proof of Proposition $2.1$ of \cite{staicu2014likelihood} to prove the result.
+In steps (S1)-(S3) below, we will establish the connection between $pLRT_{N,k}$ and $\widehat{pLRT}_{N,k}$ using relation between $\widehat{\bY}_{k}$ and $\widehat{\bW}_{k}$ as in equation (\ref{eq: w_what_rel}).
+We will use the uniform convergence of the eigenfunctions in (S4) along with repeated application of the proof of Proposition $2.1$ of \cite{staicu2014likelihood} to prove the result.

 \textbf{(S1)} For the sake of the proof and to match the notations with the proof of \cite{staicu2014likelihood}, we call $\sigma^2_{b,k}$ as $\lambda_k$.
 Please do not confuse this $\lambda_k$ with the one specified in the spectral decomposition of $\Xi(s,\sprime)$; section~\ref{subsec: basisfunc}.
 Note that the log-likelihood equation $L_{\bhatW_{k}}( \bbeta_{k}, \lambda_k)$ involves two unknown parameters $\bbeta_{k}$ and $\lambda_k$.
 Writing the form of the maximum likelihood estimator of $\bbeta_{k}$ as a function of $\lambda_k$, $\bhbeta_{k,W}\fpr{\lambda_k} = \fpr{\widehat{\M{X}}_{k}^\top\widehat{\M{H}}^{-1}_{\lambda_k} \widehat{\M{X}}_{k}}^{-1}\widehat{\M{X}}_{k}^\top\widehat{\M{H}}^{-1}_{\lambda_k} \bhatW_{k}$, we get the profile likelihood for $\lambda_k$ as